meganrenae21/life-bingo/README.md

 ### Some of your dependencies are outdated or deprecated.

 Yes, I am aware of this issue, and I am actively attempting to bring this up to date.
 If you happen to notice a dependency that is currently deprecated or no longer being maintained, please see the [issues tab](https://github.com/meganrenae21/life-bingo/issues) to see if there's already an issue open for it.
 If there isn't, please open an issue so that I can be aware.

+### Is there an online mode?

+At the moment, no. I do want to make an online version of the app happen, though.
+You can see where I'm at by taking a look at the [Online Mode](https://github.com/meganrenae21/life-bingo/projects/1) project in the Projects tab.
+However, I can't promise that this will be done any time soon.
 ## Credits

   - [Electron](https://www.electronjs.org/)